muratk3n/thirdwave/en/README.md

 # Tweets

+"@sambrodey

+Schumer has lined up June votes on high-priority Dem bills that won't get 60 votes, maybe not even 50.
+It'll be a reality check, but some are reading the tea leaves and hoping this is some strategic L-taking in service of ending the filibuster"

+---

 "As spare vaccines are set to expire at the end of this month, the Biden administration is considering donating unused doses to countries in need"